Iraqi Kurdistan is currently open to international travelers.

 Click here for more information on Somalia tours.

 Damascus has reopened its airport, however the land borders remain closed.
-International tourism is expected to return in January 2021.
+International tourism is expected to return very soon.

 Click here for more info on Syria tours.